JMaterCatfish/StackOverflowSalaryProject/README.md

 # StackOverflowSalaryProject
 The goal of this Notebook is to use the results of the [Stack Overflow 2022 Developer Survey](https://insights.stackoverflow.com/survey) to train a regression neural network for predicting total compensation among programmers.

-The notebook is divided into the following sections:
-*    Data exploration
-*    Data visualization
-*    Data preprocessing
-*    Neural Net implementation
-*    Results
-*    What I Learned

-# Results

 ## Analysis of RMSE

 The neural net provided here performed rather well relative to the SKLearn regression forest.
 With a RMSE of \$62.99k, the neural net's error was only 5.1% greater than the random forest's \$59.911k.
 And when considering the outlier dataset, the neural net did even better; a RMSE of \$3179.269k (that's $3.1 million) from the regression forest means the neural net's \$63.96k RMSE  was **49.7 times better** than the neural net's error!